Monday, June 20, 2022

 Every Theatrical version of Cat-Woman ranked …

-#5 Halle Berry as Cat-Woman from “Catwoman” – The 2004 comic-Book movie simply titled “Catwoman” is often cited as one of the worst of the whole genera, and for good reason … it’s just a shame that all of Halle Berry’s best efforts get dragged down with the rest of the film.
-In a better film I can see the actress playing a good Cat-Woman, but there’s just no saving a bad script with nothing to work off.
+The 2004 comic-Book movie simply titled “Catwoman” is often cited as one of the worst of the whole comic-book genera, and for good reason … it’s awful.
+Beyond the obvious faults, it's Catwoman in name only, with no real connection to the one from Gotham City, which makes the film feel all the pointless.
+It's also a shame that all of Halle Berry’s best efforts get dragged down with the rest of the film.
+In a better movie, I can see the actress playing a good Cat-Woman, but there’s just no saving a bad script with nothing to work off.

 #4 Lee Meriwether as Cat-Woman from “Batman: The Movie”